simple-login/app/README.md

 This sections show how to run a Postgres database using Docker.
 At the end of this section, you will have a database username and password that're going to be used in the next steps.

-If you already have a Postgres database, you can skip this section and just copy the database username/password.
+If you already have a Postgres database, you can skip this section and just copy the database configuration (host, port, username, password, database name).

 Run a postgres Docker container.
 Make sure to replace `myuser` and `mypassword` by something more secret 😎.